-Studies are evaluating several efficacy endpoints including functional activity (ALSFRS-R), respiratory function, muscle strength, and non-invasive ventilation (NIV) utilization in addition to monitoring the safety and tolerability of MN-166 (ibudilast) 60 mg/day versus placebo when administered in combination with riluzole in subjects with ALS.
+Studies are evaluating several efficacy endpoints including functional activity (ALSFRS-R), respiratory function, muscle strength, and non-invasive ventilation utilization in addition to monitoring the safety and tolerability of MN-166 (ibudilast) when administered in subjects with ALS.

-Phase 2 research in ALS has been completed.
-Ibudilast's anti-inflammatory and neuroprotective actions have shown an effect in ALS and other medical condition, including:
+Ibudilast's anti-inflammatory and neuroprotective actions are being studied in ALS and other medical conditions, including: